What are Phrases and Clauses in English Grammar? (2021)

 Reason: Because it has both Subject (Sonu) and verb (is) and gives the complete message.

 #5.
-Which of the following is a Phrase?
+Which of the following is not a Clause?

 Answer: Phrase.